 Storing your scooter is not difficult, but it is not a completely passive task, where you just store it and forget it.
-Following this checklist will make sure you store your scooter properly.
+Following these tips ensures proper scooter storage.

 You need a clean, dark, dry place.

-Ideally, you want the place to be as close to room temperature as possible.
-The ideal temperature for storing a lithium-ion battery is 15 °C / 59 °F, so that’s the ideal temperature for storing your scooter in as well.
+The ideal temperature for storing a lithium-ion battery is 15 °C / 59 °F, so that’s the ideal temperature for storing your scooter as well.
 Have the temperature at least above 5 °C / 41 °F, and below 30 °C / 86 °F.

-If possible, store your scooter is in your home.
-It will likely remain within a comfortable temperature, so it will be in great shape.
+If possible, store your scooter in your home.
 I’ve found that my scooter fits perfectly under my bed, but any free corner of your home will be a perfect spot.

 There is a possibility to rent out a space for this purpose.
 While it will not be cheap, it is still better than leaving it under no roof.

 The battery of your scooter will be the critical part when it comes to storage.

 Ideally, the battery preserves most of its life when stored at around 40% charge.

 You should not let the battery get fully discharged under any circumstances!
 You should also not store it charged at 100%!